How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 How To Use Docking Station With Laptop Closed (Step-By-Step)

-So, I’ll be discussing the windows laptop OS; if you want the Mac OS settings, just let me know; I’ll also include that, but I think most people face this issue in the windows laptop!
+So, I’ll be discussing the Windows laptop OS; if you want the Mac OS settings, just let me know; I’ll also include that, but I think most people face this issue in the Windows laptop!
 So, let’s get into the picture guide…

 Step 1: Open Control Panel